 D.M.A., University of Missouri-Kansas City Conservatory of Music

-Dr. Wayne Crannell is Associate Professor of Music at Austin College where he has been Director of Choral/Vocal Music for 21 years.
+Dr. Wayne Crannell is Associate Professor of Music at Austin College where he has been Director of Choral/Vocal Music for more than 24 years.
 Before coming to Austin College, Dr. Crannell was Director of Choirs and Voice Instructor at Simpson College (Iowa) and adjunct professor at the University of Wisconsin – Milwaukee.

 Dr. Crannell has been an active singer in art song, oratorio, and opera for 30 years and has appeared with orchestras and opera companies in the midwest and Texas.
 He has sung under and for such conductors and composers as James Levine, Sir Georg Solti, Margaret Hillis, Robert Shaw, Aaron Copland, Lukas Foss, Paul Salamunovich, John Rutter, and Margaret Hawkins.
 He has conducted choirs and orchestras in the US, UK, Australia and Western Europe.